bazelbuild/bazel/site/docs/skylark/performance.md

     set of (transitive) dependencies to speed them up.
 Also check for an unusual high non-`PROCESS_TIME` (e.g. `REMOTE_SETUP` or `FETCH`).
-*   Bottlenecks, that is a small number of threads is busy while all others are idleing waiting for the result (see around 15s-30s in above screenshot).
+*   Bottlenecks, that is a small number of threads is busy while all others are idling / waiting for the result (see around 15s-30s in above screenshot).
-    Optimizing this will most likely require touching the rule implementations or Bazel changes to introduce more parallelism.
+    Optimizing this will most likely require touching the rule implementations or Bazel itself to introduce more parallelism.
 This can also happen when there is an unusual amount of GC.

 ### Profile file format